Omeprazole/sodium bicarbonate (By mouth)

 How to Use This Medicine

-- Powder: Mix the powder with 1 to 2 tablespoons of water in a small cup and drink this mixture right away.
-Do not mix with other liquids or foods.
-Refill the cup with more water and drink it to make sure you get all of the medicine.
+- Oral packet: Mix with 1 to 2 tablespoons of water in a small cup and drink the mixture right away.
+Do not mix with other liquids or food.
+Refill the cup with water and drink it to make sure you get the full dose.

-- Feeding tube: Patients with feeding tubes should not receive food for 3 hours before and 1 hour after administration of Zegerid®.
+- To prepare the oral packet for a feeding tube: Patients should not receive food for 3 hours before and 1 hour after receiving this medicine.

-- Do not substitute the 20-milligram packets or capsules with the 40-milligram packets or capsules.
+- Do not substitute two 20-milligram packets or capsules for one 40-milligram packet or capsule.
+You will receive too much sodium bicarbonate.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.